t’s Neighborly to Share Links

 /#more-5711

-As in a previous example, the # symbol and everything that follows it should be removed.
+Does this look familiar?
+As in previous examples, the # symbol and everything that follows it should be removed.

 Blogspot Does It Too